Undergraduate Student Education Research Training Workshop

 Successful applicants will participate in an invited AERA Annual Meeting undergraduate student poster session to share their research.
 This poster session provides an opportunity for the students to visually display their work and receive comments and guidance from the education research community.
 Additional workshop activities will include interactive lectures led by senior scholars and researchers, participation in key Annual Meeting events, and networking opportunities with graduate students, faculty, and other education research professionals.

-Read the AERA Highlights story about the workshop held at the 2023 Annual Meeting in Chicago
+Read the AERA Highlights story about the workshop held at the 2024 Annual Meeting in Philadelphia

 Workshop Description